 You can still choose to copy your images to a new location during the import process, as you did in the previous exercise, but you also have the option to add them to your catalog without moving them from their current location.
 You might choose to do this if the images you wish to import are already well organized in a folder structure on your drive.

 For images that are already located on your hard disk, you have an extra option: to move them to a new location and remove them from their original location at the same time as they are added to your catalog.
 This option might appeal if the images on your hard disk are not already well organized.

-To import the images for this exercise from your computer hard disk, either choose File > Import Photos And Video, press Shift+Command+I/Shift+Ctrl+I, click the Import button below the left panel group in the Library module, or drag the folder onto Lightroom’s Library module.
+To import the images for this exercise from your hard disk, you can choose File > Import Photos And Video, press Shift+Command+I/Shift+Ctrl+I, click the Import button below the left panel group in the Library module, or drag the folder onto Lightroom’s Library module.

-An image count in the lower-left corner of the Import dialog box shows that the lesson02 folder contains a total of 16 photos with a combined file size of 874 MB.
+An image count in the lower-left corner of the Import dialog box shows that the lesson02 folder contains a total of nine photos with a combined file size of 219 MB.